oranjuice/monero-0mq/README.md

 uses `gsl` to generate C code for us.

 `src/wap_proto.xml` -> `src/wap_proto.c`

 `src/wap_server.xml` -> `src/wap_server_engine.inc` (NOT `src/wap_server.c`)

 `src/wap_client.xml` -> `src/wap_client_engine.inc` (NOT `src/wap_client.c`)

 These typcially have to be copied over to the other project as is after each iteration of protocol.
+There is no need to do this unless the XML files are edited and code generation is necessary.

 ## Testing in this repository